michellehewson/cs171_finalproject/README.md

 # CS 171 Final Project

 Final project for CS171.
-Michelle Hewson, Soline Boussard, Pluto Zhang
+Michelle Hewson, Soline Boussard, Pluto Zhang.

+This project explores the similarities and differences between popular artists and songs across Spotify and TikTok with a myriad of different interactive visualizations.

 ### How to Run the Code:
 - Download the project_files folder and open it in a JavaScript IDE like Webstorm.